pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 There were more effect sizes from industrial settings in the case of the **unstandardized analysis** -- a total of 8 from the 24.
 The results show an **improvement of 52% in favor of TDD in industrial settings.** This value drops to 10% in the case of academic studies. **An overall improvement of 24% is obtained** when all effect sizes are considered together.

-> In summary, TDD is superior to the compared tested strategies (iterative testing or test last) regarding external quality in industrial settings.
-However, when it is isolated from other agile practices or used by inexperienced developers no difference is found.
+> In summary, TDD is *weakly* superior to the compared tested strategies (iterative testing or test last) regarding external quality in industrial settings.
+However, when it is isolated from other agile practices or used by inexperienced developers no difference was found.

 ##Results on productivity
 The productivity aspect was evaluated using different metrics: